-Following the the poll watchers' workshops that EISA conducted forthe presidential election in 2018, EISA conducted additional training of trainers of party agents for the legislative elections.
-The goal of the workshops was for the candidates to have a pool of trainers they could mobilise to train and deploy party agents during the legislative elections.
+Following the the poll-watchers' workshops that EISA conducted forthe presidential election in 2018, EISA conducted additional training of trainers of party poll-watchers for the legislative elections.
+The goal of the workshops was for the candidates to have a pool of trainers they could mobilise to train and deploy party poll-watchers during the legislative elections.

 The workshops took place in the six provinces of the country from May 2nd to May 10th.
 A total of 422 participants out of the 810 candidates contesting the elections attended the training composed of candidates themselves and representatives of candidates.
 About 19% of the participants were women and 38% were youth.
 The workshops were jointly facilitated with the CENI and other stakeholders like the Independent Bureau against Corruption (BIANCO) and the national commission for reconciliation (CFM), that facilitated sessions on electoral corruption and candidates' code of conduct.